 Books suitable for this award must be currently available in North America.
-A single medal will be given if the winning book has multiple authors, the monetary award divided and multiple certificates issued.
+A single gold medal will be given, and if the winning book has multiple authors, the $1,000 monetary award will be divided, and multiple certificates will be issued.

 2009 Dan Maoz

 2008 Linda S. Sparke and John S. Gallagher